12 Cool Ways to Use Bone Broth (#12 is THE ultimate!) + Recipes – Part 3

 - Drink ‘pimped up’ bone broth.

-- Use bone broth in soups.
-This has to be the #1 use for bone broth.
-Takes any soup to a new dimension!
+- Use it in soups.
+This has to be the #1 use and takes any soup to a new dimension!

-- Use bone broth in braises, casseroles, stews, ragus, chillis, curries.
+- Use it in braises, casseroles, stews, ragus, chillis, curries.
 Forget cubes, sachets, boxes, cans.
 If the recipe calls for liquid reach for bone broth.
 And when reheating, loosen up the consistency by adding more broth.

-- Use bone broth in gravy/sauces – just reduce the broth by boiling rapidly, season well and add a arrowroot to thicken for a grain free sauce.
+- Use it in gravy/sauces – just reduce the broth by boiling rapidly, season well and add arrowroot to thicken for a grain free sauce.

-- Add bone broth to cream based sauces – add up to half bone broth when making cream or cheese sauces.
+- Add it to cream-based sauces – add up to half bone broth when making cream or cheese sauces.

-- Add bone broth to tomato based sauces – instead of using chopped tomato or passata, dilute tomato puree or tomato paste with bone broth.
+- Add it to tomato-based sauces – instead of using chopped tomato or passata, dilute tomato puree or tomato paste with bone broth.